ornament-orm/ornament/docs/basic/virtual.md

 ```

 These calls do the same as the manual getter/setter from the previous example,
 only in much less lines of code.
 Which is good, because we're lazy.
+The
+arguments are `property`, `bit` and `source property`.